sumithemmadi/tor-hidden-service-on-heroku/README.md

 - 3 .
 You will be navigated to [Heroku Dashboard](https://dashboard.heroku.com).
 Enter app name and click deploy app button.
 - 4 .
 Now your app is accessible over `Tor`.
 - 5 .
 To  know you .onion address open your heroku app `https://App-Name.herokuapp.com` and click on `show my .onion link`.</br></br>
-      _Note :- Since,heroku has an ephemerals file system that is destroyed every time when your app restart's.So your application will generate a new .onion link everytime when your app restarts._
+      _Note :- Since,heroku has an ephemerals file system that is destroyed every time when your app restart's.So your application will generate a new .onion link everytime when your app restarts.</br>To use your custom permanent onion link and go to [Manually Deploy to Heroku](https://github.com/sumithemmadi/Tor-Onion-Service-On-Heroku/#Manually%20Deploy%20to%20Heroku)

 # Manually Deploy to Heroku